agustinparrotta/design-patterns/README.md

 Allows us to traverse the elements of the collections without taking the exposure of in-depth details of the elements.
 It provides a way to access the elements of complex data structure sequentially without repeating them.
 It is used to access the elements of an aggregate object sequentially without exposing its underlying implementation.

+Notes:

+- Iterator is easy to recognize by the navigation methods (such as next, previous and others).
+- Applying the pattern can be an overkill if your app only works with simple collections.

+Importance: 4

 ### 3.4.
 Mediator

 Allows us to reduce the unordered dependencies between the objects.
 In a mediator environment, objects take the help of mediator objects to communicate with each other.
 It reduces coupling by reducing the dependencies between communicating objects.
 The mediator works as a router between objects and it can have it’s own logic to provide a way of communication.